 What is Non-emergency Patient Transport?

-Non-emergency Patient Transport is a transport service for patients who, due to their mobility needs or medical condition, are unable to travel safely for medical care by other means.
+Non-emergency Patient Transport is a transport service for patients who, because of their mobility needs or medical condition, are unable to travel safely for medical care by other means.

 Am I eligible for the service?

 To find out if you are eligible to use NEPTS, you’ll need to be assessed against national criteria by calling your local booking and information team whose telephone number is at the top of this page.
-You can also find out more about eligibility criteria via this site and this site.
+You can also find out more about eligibility criteria here.

 Usually, NEPTS is available to you if: